Aircraft in fiction: B-25 Mitchell

-The North American B-25 Mitchell had feature roles in the films Thirty Seconds over Tokyo (1944) (pilot Ted Lawson's account of the Doolittle Raid), Hanover Street (1979) based on a fictional B-25 unit stationed in England, and Forever Young (1992), following a B-25 test pilot's story both in the past and present.
+The North American B-25 Mitchell had feature roles in the films Thirty Seconds over Tokyo (1944) (pilot Ted Lawson's account of the Doolittle Raid), Hanover Street (1979) (based on a fictional B-25 unit stationed in England), and Forever Young (1992), which follows a B-25 test pilot's story both in the past and present.

 B-25s appear in the 1976 novel Whip by Martin Caidin, which portrays a B-25 unit based in Australia and commanded by Captain 'Whip' Russell and they are employed in low-level bombing missions against Japanese convoys carrying reinforcements to Guadalcanal and Rabaul in 1942.

 The B-25 was the focus of the second half of the 2001 film Pearl Harbor, although critics complained that the bomber and its role were being depicted inaccurately.

-B-25s appear in the 2019 Hulu mini-series Catch-22 directed by George Clooney.
-Two vintage B-25s were used in the production and other B-25s were re-created with CGI.
+B-25s also appear in the 2019 Hulu mini-series Catch-22 directed by George Clooney.
+Two vintage B-25s were used in the production and others were re-created with CGI.